Dimitrov, Ivan

 Biography

-Ivan Dimitrov is 27 years old and has graduated in Bulgarian Philology.
-His short stories were nominated for the debut book competition of Ars Publishing House and his play Separation at First Sight is one of five nominees at Slavka Slavova chamber play competition of Theater 199 in the spring of 2010.
-Author of Local Foreigners, a book of short stories, and the novel Life as a Missing Spoon.
-He is one of the top five in the Sofia Poetics Festival contest in both 2010 and 2011.
-In 2011 his play The Eyes of The Others won the New Drama Contest in Shumen and it will be produced in the theatre of Shumen in 2012.
+Ivan Dimitrov was born in 1983 and graduated with a degree in Bulgarian philology.
+His short stories were nominated for the debut book competition at Ars Publishing House and his play Separation at First Sight was one of five nominees in the Slavka Slavova Chamber Play Competition at Theater 199 in the spring of 2010.
+He is the author of Local Foreigners, a book of short stories, the novel Life as a Missing Spoon, and the poetry collection Poet of a Portrait.
+He was ranked one of the top five authors in the Sofia Poetics Festival contest in both 2010 and 2011.
+In 2011, his play The Eyes of Others won the New Drama Contest in Shumen and it will be produced at the theater in Shumen in 2012.
+The same work was also featured at the Lark Play Center’s prestigious hotINK festival in New York City in March, 2012.
+In 2016, he published his second novel, Sofia Duet.
+An excerpt from it is now available in French thanks to translator Marie Vrinat-Nikolov.
+Ivan Dimitrov’s new short story collection, The Power of Words, is forthcoming from Janet 45 in the spring of 2017.

 Synopses